PhillipDaum/nixos-crash-course/README.md

   };
 };
 ```
-The VSCode extensions are from [search.nixos.org](https://search.nixos.org/), The Chrome extensions are the code at the end of it's url, like this for Bitwarden [nngceckbapebfimnlniiiahkandclblb](https://chromewebstore.google.com/detail/bitwarden-password-manage/nngceckbapebfimnlniiiahkandclblb)
+The VSCode extensions are from [search.nixos.org](https://search.nixos.org/), The Chrome extensions are the code at the end of its URL, like this for Bitwarden: [nngceckbapebfimnlniiiahkandclblb](https://chromewebstore.google.com/detail/bitwarden-password-manage/nngceckbapebfimnlniiiahkandclblb)

 Apply changes:
 ```bash